2017 Penny Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Key Features of the 2017 Penny

-The Lincoln pennies have undergone significant transformations since their 1909 debut, with notable changes in reverse designs and metal composition.
-The 2017 penny belongs to the Lincoln Shield cent series, which began in 2010 to honor Lincoln’s role in preserving the Union.
+The Lincoln penny has undergone significant transformations since its 1909 debut, with notable changes in both reverse designs and metal composition over the decades.
+The 2017 penny belongs to the Lincoln Shield cent series — a design introduced in 2010 to honor Lincoln’s role in preserving the Union during the Civil War.

 The Obverse of the 2017 Penny